+- Director of Student Life

+- University Minister

-- · Director of Student Life - University Chaplain/Director for Spiritual Life - Director of Student Ministry - Appropriate personnel in the Office of Human Resources
+- Director of Baptist Student Ministry

+- Appropriate personnel in the Office of Human Resources

 Faculty, administrators, and staff who believe they are being harassed or feeling in need of advice are encouraged to see the University General Counsel or appropriate personnel in the Office of Human Resources as soon as possible, preferably within three work days.
 Students are encouraged to seek assistance even if they are unsure that what they are experiencing is sexual harassment.
 Do not allow sexual harassment to jeopardize your rights and opportunities as a student here at Houston Baptist University for work or education.
 The University wants to work with students to attempt to resolve sexual harassment issues but cannot do so unless reports are received by the appropriate personnel listed above.